HasanShaik2001/Market_Basket_Analysis/README.md

 ### Project Overview

+* The aim of this project is to improve the sales of retailers by better understanding of customer purchasing patterns.
+* this involves analysing large data sets such as purchase history to reveal the product groupings , as well as the products likely to be purchased together.
-This project aims to provide the performance of the airports in United Kingdoms over the past 10 years.
-By analysing various aspects of data we seek to identify trends, make data-driven decisions and get deep understanding of the performance of different airports in UK
+* By analysing various aspects of data we seek to identify trends, make data-driven decisions and get deep understanding of customer purchasing patterns in stores.

 ### Data Sources
-Airport Data :- The primary data file used for this analysis is named as " Airport_ Data " .
-This file contains the detaled information about the airports in UK.
+Basket Data :- The primary data file used for this analysis is named as " Basket_ Data " .
+This file contains the detaled information about the analysis we have done.

 ### Tools Used
 Jupyter Notebook [ Data Cleaning]